memio/memio/README.md

 Once modelized, the code can be generated using "pretty printers" (in `Gnugat\Medio\PrettyPrinter`):

 * `ArgumentPrinter` takes care of type hinting
-* `ArgumentCollectionPrinter` makes an inline list of arguments
+* `InlineArgumentCollectionPrinter` makes an inline list of arguments

 > **Note**: those "pretty printer" aren't "fidelity printers", they'll format the
 > code based on highly opinions (they can be considered as "nice printers").